 Biphasic mesothelioma tumors contain both epithelioid and sarcomatoid cells.

-Available treatments and prognosis vary depending on which cell type is dominant.
+Available treatments and prognosis vary according to dominant cell type.

-Median survival generally ranges from 10 to 15 months after diagnosis.
+Median survival generally ranges from 10 – 15 months after diagnosis.

 Biphasic Mesothelioma Cell Characteristics